Anderche/manuals_llms_cycle/README.md

 ## Reference

-The .pdf for Bianchi's 2022 bicycles can be found here:
+Any .pdf document (containing a mix of text and tabular information) can serve as input for this system's internal _knowledge-base_.
+For this application, a partial reference .pdf (preserving only pages containing cycle specifications, not graphics) was utilized as the _knowledge-base_.
+The reference .pdf (Bianchi's 2022 cycle catalog) can be found here:

     - https://www.bianchi.com/wp-content/uploads/2022/02/202202_BianchiTechnicalBook-1.pdf

 ## Setup